CODEPhylo/codephy/README.md

-# Codephy: A Portable format for specifying phylogenetic models
+# Codephy: A portable format for specifying phylogenetic models

 Codephy is a proposal for a JSON-based format for specifying probabilistic phylogenetic models in a way that's portable across multiple inference engines.
 It's aim is to foster interoperability and facilitate more efficient development of tools for constructing and manipulating phylogenetic models.